s-weigand/uv-windows-docker/README.md

 Additionally the latest (2015-2022) Visual Studio Redistributable has been added to the images.

-The repo builds 2 types of images: `server` and `servercore` with as basis respectively:
+The repo builds 2 images: `server` and `servercore` with the respective base images:

-- mcr.microsoft.com/windows/server:ltsc2022
+- `mcr.microsoft.com/windows/server:ltsc2022`
-- mcr.microsoft.com/windows/servercore:ltsc2022
+- `mcr.microsoft.com/windows/servercore:ltsc2022`

 ## Contributors ✨